hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 backup  lvm://slack/root/       slack-root/
 ```

-This config works without LVM, but without its snapshotting capability, I recommend unmounting `/` and backing up from another OS, otherwise running processes might only partially complete writing to files, resulting in a tarnished backup.
+This config can work without LVM.
+However, without its snapshotting capability it is recommended to first unmount `/` and boot into and back up from another OS or LiveCD.
+Otherwise, running processes might only partially complete writing to files, resulting in a tarnished backup.

 Some explanation of the options: